 Lake Louise is the largest ski resort in the Rockies with great snow, epic views, a tube park, and sightseeing lift.
-Did you know Lake Louise Season Pass holders TUBE FOR FREE and Lake Louise Plus Card holders can tube for only $5?
-For more information, visit Lake Louise Ski Resort.
+Did you know Lake Louise Season Pass holders can get a discounted rate on tube park tickets?
+See Guest Services for details.